ezpublishlegacyprojects/easyadmin/trunk/extension/easyadmin/doc/readme.txt

 2. How to use the new templates
 -------------------------------

+The list of children is modified on the admin interface so you get a new "Quick add" button and a link to load a list of content.

 2.1 Quick add

 (within a full/line... tpl ie where $node is defined)